wgreenberg/jot/README.md

 ### Viewing, searching, and listing jots

-* To open an existing jot, run `jot <jotname>` where jotname is the SHA uuid of the jot or its custom name
+* To open an existing jot, run `jot <jotname>` where jotname is the SHA uuid of the jot (or its custom name)
-* To get list of all jots and their "title" (the first line of each jot), run `jot ls`
+* To get list of all jots, run `jot ls`
 * To search through your jots for some pattern, run `jot grep <pattern>`

 ### To do:
 * implement `jot lock` and `jot unlock`, which encrypts/decrypts all jots
+* support other people's favorite text editors